chaijs/chaijs.github.io/data/guide/styles/expect.md

 <a href="/api/bdd" class="clean-button">View full BDD API</a>

 The BDD style comes in two flavors: `expect` and `should`.
-Both use the same chainable language to construct assertions, but they differ in the how an assertion is initially constructed.
+Both use the same chainable language to construct assertions, but they differ in the way an assertion is initially constructed.
 In the case of `should`, there are also some caveats and additional tools to overcome the caveats.